- Estate Planning

 • IR-5: Parents of a U.S. citizen who is at least 21 years old.

-To petition for a family member to immigrate to US or to receive a green card (permanent residence), you must begin by filing Form I-130, Petition for Alien Relative.
+To petition for a family member to immigrate to the United States or to receive a green card (permanent residence), you must begin by filing Form I-130, Petition for Alien Relative.
 This form establishes the family relationship that exists between you and your relative.
 Sometimes the I-130 can be filed together with an application for permanent residence, officially known as Form I-485, Application to Register Permanent Residence or Adjust Status if your relative is inside the U.S..
 After the Petitioner (Applicant) submits the application forms and supporting documents, he/she will receive a receipt from the U.S. Citizenship and Immigration Services (USCIS).
-If the documents that the applicant submitted is not sufficient, flawed, and/or does not meet the requirements of the law, the USCIS might refuse accept the application and/or ask for more supporting documents which would increase the application time.
-So during the preparation, it would be the best to consult or hire an experienced immigration attorney who can reduce the rate of flaws may make during the application process.
+If the documents that the applicant submitted are not sufficient, flawed, and/or does not meet the requirements of the law, the USCIS might refuse to accept the application and/or ask for more supporting documents which would increase the application time.
+When preparing for this process, it would be best to consult or hire an experienced immigration attorney who can reduce the number of errors that may occur during the application process.

-I-130 Petitioner has to sponsor the immigration visa applicant or I-485 applicant showing the proof that the Petitioner has sufficient incomes and/or financial support in the U.S. When your relative begins apply immigration visa or submit I-485 application, Petitioner has to submit I-864, Affidavit of Support, and agrees to be the financial guarantor for the applicant.
-If the petitioner could not meet the requirements of the financial support, other U.S citizen or green card holder can be the co-financial guarantor for the applicant.
+I-130 Petitioner has to sponsor the immigration visa applicant or I-485 applicant showing proof that the Petitioner has sufficient income and/or financial support within the U.S. When your relative begins to apply for an immigrant visa or submit an I-485 application, the Petitioner has to submit I-864, Affidavit of Support, and agrees to be the financial guarantor for the applicant.
+If the petitioner cannot meet the financial support requirements, another U.S citizen or green card holder can be the co-financial guarantor for the applicant.

 Apply for your Fiancé (e)

-If a U.S citizen wants to get married with a foreign fiancé (e), his/her fiancé (e) must apply to be a permanent resident in the following ways:
+If a U.S citizen wants to get married with a foreign fiancé (e), his/her fiancé (e) must apply to be a permanent resident in one of the following ways:

 • If your fiancé (e) is outside of the United States, she/he can get a K-1 visa, and be invited to the United States for the marriage within 90 days.
 Once they get married, a U.S citizen can file Form I-130, Petition for Alien Relative.
 During the pending time, your spouse can legally stay in the United States.

-• If a U.S citizen gets married with his/her fiancé (e) outside the Unites States, after their marriage, the U.S citizen can file Form I-130 for his/her spouse;
+• If a U.S citizen gets married with his/her fiancé (e) outside the United States, after their marriage, the U.S citizen can file Form I-130 for his/her spouse;

 • If a U.S citizen’s fiancé (e) with other visa and lawfully enter in the United States, the U.S citizen can file Form I-130, Petition for Alien Relative, and Form I-485,